radish-bdd/radish/docs/commandline.rst

   radish SomeFeature.feature --no-ansi --write-steps-once

 The ``--no-line-jump`` command line switch disables the "overwriting" of the yellow pending lines by the success or failure lines.
-This helpful to you during debugging so you can see when steps were pending then executed.
+This is helpful when reviewing and debugging as it shows Steps first pending then executed.
+It also allows for "print to console" style debugging to be used without ansi codes destroying them.

 .. code:: bash